 Grants are an excellent option for education funding because you do not need to pay back what you receive.
 Canada Student Grants provide financial assistance for post-secondary students and are distributed to qualified students based on financial need.

 Seek out grants from the federal and provincial/territorial governments.
-The amount you may receive depends not only on financial need but also on the province where you attend med school, and it’s difficult to determine how much you might receive until you apply.
+The amount you may receive depends not only on financial need but also on the province where you attend medical school, and it’s difficult to determine how much you might receive until you apply.

 Some grants are specially designed for certain students, such as those with financial dependants, students with disabilities, and First Nations and Inuit students.
 But most grant money is allocated based on student financial need and is available to all Canadians.

-Even if you do receive grants (and even if that’s in addition to scholarships and/or bursaries), you will likely still have to borrow to finance the rest of your med school costs.
+Even if you do receive grants (and even if that’s in addition to scholarships and/or bursaries), you will likely still have to borrow to finance the rest of your medical school costs.
 This next step is the most stressful part of financing: taking on debt.

 Get government loans

 Before you apply for any financial aid, consult an advisor.
 Ideally, this person should specialize in financing medical school studies.
-From the application process through med school and your residency journey, an expert in the financial services industry can help you to get the most out of your funding options and to manage and pay off your debt when you’re ready to.
+From the application process through medical school and your residency journey, an expert in the financial services industry can help you to get the most out of your funding options and to manage and pay off your debt when you’re ready to.

 MD Advisors* have the experience and expertise to guide students in their financial decisions through medical school and beyond.
 They can help you start your journey on the right foot.